-- > The design of the Albion Park Rail bypass is consistent with the approved concept design, involving changes to the Central Interchange at Albion Park. - > The design of Tripoli Way (Albion Park bypass) is consistent with Council's current preferred configuration. - The land use assumptions for the wider West Lake Illawarra region are based on the latest available land use information for future horizon year 2036, and consistent with the Albion Park Rail bypass EIS.
+- The design of the Albion Park Rail bypass is consistent with the approved State Significant Infrastructure approval (including modification) design, involving changes to the Central Interchange at Albion Park. - > The design of Tripoli Way (Albion Park bypass) is consistent with Council's current preferred configuration. - The land use assumptions for the wider West Lake Illawarra region are based on the latest available land use information for future horizon year 2036, and consistent with the Albion Park Rail bypass EIS.
+Noting that there is a significant reduction in the expected future population.